domRiddle/ASF/Setting-up.md

 If you supplied `SteamLogin` and `SteamPassword` for ASF to use, you'll be asked for your SteamGuard token only (e-mail, 2FA or none, depending on your Steam settings).
 If you didn't, you'll also be asked for your Steam login and password.

-Now would be a good time to review our **[remote communication](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Remote-communication)** section if you're concerned about stuff ASF is programmed to do, including actions it'll take in your name.
+Now would be a good time to review our **[remote communication](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Remote-communication)** section if you're concerned about stuff ASF is programmed to do, including actions it'll take in your name, such as joining our Steam group.

 After passing through initial login gate, assuming your details are correct, you'll successfully log in, and ASF will start farming using default settings that you didn't change as of now: